oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 In this specific case, just because we are using eta quotients, it is possible to work out how to write the series in terms of Laurent series instead.
-This isn't always convenient, but it works in our case after some minutes with a pen and paper.
+This isn't always convenient, but it works in our case after some minutes with a pen and paper (at least, the third time we checked our arithmetic, it worked)..

 But then we encounter our next issue.
 The `qexp_eta` function in SageMath does not seem to work with Laurent series.
 It seems to require a power series ring.
 Of course, we can